In Him Ministries:

 Death and the Seventh-day Adventist Doctrine of Soul Sleep

-What is death and is it "an unconscious state for all people"?
+What is death and is it an unconscious state?

-In death, we step outside of our normal existence and enter into God’s dimension which is outside of normal time and space.
+In death, we step outside of our normal existence and enter into God’s realm which is outside of normal time and space.
 The immaterial part of us, our conscience (or soul), goes into the presence of God.
 When we are asleep, we are not in a state of unconsciousness.
 Sleep is an altered state of consciousness.
-"Sleep is a unique state of consciousness; it lacks full awareness but the brain is still active."
+“Sleep is a unique state of consciousness; it lacks full awareness but the brain is still active.”
 [2] Time is not time in God’s dimension.
 God exists outside of our time and space.
-Both time and space are elements of His creation.
+Both time and space are elements of His creation (2 Pet.
+3:8).

 “Soul sleep”—the belief that the soul rests after death in an unconscious state, or ceases to exist, until the final resurrection—finds its roots in the common “sleeping” metaphor for bodily death that the Bible uses.
 Although this metaphor appears in Scripture, a thorough study shows that the metaphor of sleep refers only to the earthly body’s inanimate state after death, not to the soul.
 [3]